 Let $u=u_1+iu_2$ denote the complex number of Landau solution.\\ Then our system \ref{1.2} can be written in the following form:

-For physical systems $a\geq 0$ is typical to ensure that diffusion is non-negative (i.e., the rel part of the coefficient ensures stability).\\ The part b ios often assumed to be non-negative to avoid unphysical behavior b>0.\\ Now the weak form of Landau P.D.E. is \\ Find $(u_{h1},u_{h2})\in V_h\times V_h$ sich that for all $(v_{h1},v_{h2})\in V_h\times V_h$
+For physical systems $a\geq 0$ is typical to ensure that diffusion is non-negative (i.e., the rel part of the coefficient ensures stability).\\ The part b is often assumed to be non-negative to avoid unphysical behavior b>0.\\ Now the weak form of Landau P.D.E. is \\ Find $(u_{h1},u_{h2})\in V_h\times V_h$ such that for all $(v_{h1},v_{h2})\in V_h\times V_h$

 and

 The bilinear form $a_h(u,v)$ which defined the discrete operator used in our system \ref{1.7} \ref{1.8} is explicitly introduced in the equation \ref{1.6} and reflects the interior penalty stucture essentially for the Discontinuous Galerkin framework.